WHO WE ARE

-In 1992, Khanya decided to expand its commitment to building democratic organisations by starting a Community Division, later renamed the Labour and Community (Lacom) Division.
-The Lacom Division has specialised in training for civics, unions, student organisations, churches and other community-based structures.
+In 1992, Khanya decided to expand its commitment to building democratic organisations by starting a Community Division, later renamed the Labour and Community Division (LACOM).
+The LACOM Division has specialised in training for civics, unions, student organisations, churches, and other community-based structures.

 The orientation of the College towards mass organisations has been deepened over the last 20 years.
 The emergence of a range of new social movements in the post-apartheid period has posed new challenges to the College.
 The College has responded to the emergence of these new movements by developing a number of new programmes, and by deepening its relationship with the movements.

 In 1993 the College became independent of Sached and the Khanya College Johannesburg Trust was formed, with a Board of Trustees responsible for the overall policy direction of the organisation.
 Initially the Board consisted mainly of academics but this has changed over time to reflect the range of constituencies Khanya College deals with.
 Presently, the Board is made up of a combination of academics, trade unionists, community-based organisations, representatives of other NGOs active in the same field as the College, and the social movements campaigning on various issues.